- Search The Registry

 Joseph Lee’s birth in 1849 is celebrated on this date.
 He was a Black inventor and businessman.

 Lee was born in Boston, MA, and worked at a bakery as a boy.
 He soon began preparing, cooking, and serving food, eventually opening two successful restaurants in the Boston area.
 In the late 1890s, Lee owned and managed the Woodland Park Hotel in Newton, MA, for 17 years.
 In 1902, as a way of maintaining an involvement in the food services industry, Lee opened a catering business called the Lee Catering Company that served the wealthy population of Boylston Street in the Back Bay.

 At the same time, he also operated the Squantum Inn, a summer resort in South Shores specializing in seafood.
 The catering business was a great success, and during this time, he became interested in eliminating the waste of bread, which would have to be thrown out if it was as much as a day old.
 Instead of simply throwing stale bread away, he decided to use it to make breadcrumbs.
 He thus set out to invent a device that could mechanize tearing, crumbling, and grinding bread into crumbs.
 He was finally successful and patented the invention, U.S. patent 504 553 and on June 4, 1895.
 He used the breadcrumbs for various dishes, including croquettes, batter for cakes, fried chops, and fish.
 He soon sold the rights to his bread-crumbling machine.
 It was not long before the Royal Worcester Bread Crumb Company of Boston had the devices in major restaurants around the world.

-Lee then looked for another way of improving food preparation and invented an automatic bread-making machine.
+Lee then looked for another way of improving food preparation and invented the automatic bread-making machine.
 The machine mixed the ingredients and kneaded the dough so quickly and efficiently it could perform the tasks of five or six men and did so more hygienically and at a much lower cost.
 It also produced a higher quality product with a much better taste and texture.
 He received a patent for the machine, which is the basis for machines still in use today.